CodeZeus-dev/student-directory/README.md

 # Student Directory #

-The Student Directory ruby script (directory.rb) enables the user to manage the list/directory of students that are currently enrolled at Villains Academy :smiling_imp:.
+The Student Directory ruby script (directory.rb) enables the user to manage the list/directory of students that are currently enrolled at the Villains Academy :smiling_imp:.

 ## How to use ##